Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Numerical Results

 \section{Numerical Results}

-In this section we present our numerical results, by first describing the Lagrangian terms relevant to $b\to s\gamma$ transitions in the 2HDM-II+VLQ scenarios considered, then by charactering theimplications of the latter in the case of the $(T)$ and $(TB)$ representations chosen here in turn and, finally, by presenting some BPs ameanable to experimental investigation.
+In this section, we present our numerical results by first describing the Lagrangian terms relevant to $b\to s\gamma$ transitions in the 2HDM-II+VLQ scenarios considered, then by charactering the implications of the latter in the case of the $(T)$ and $(TB)$ representations chosen here in turn, and, finally, by presenting some BPs amenable to experimental investigation.

-\subsection{Charged Higgs boson Contributions to Flavour Observables}
+\subsection{Charged Higgs Boson Contributions to Flavour Observables}

 In the following, we shall discuss the results of the most relevant $B$-physics constraints, from $b\to s\gamma$ transitions, onto the 2HDM-II+VLQ scenarios considered.